krp97/distro_setup/README.md

 ```

 In this mode a `--simulate` argument will be passed to stow, so you can see whether the symlinks can be successfully created in your home directory.

+If you do not like a particular dotfile simply move it outside of `dotfiles/` directory, and stow will not create a symlink to it in your `~/`.

 For more information on additional options you can pass a `-h` option to both scripts.